moq-wg/moq-transport/draft-lcurley-warp.md

 These streams will consume resources and flow control until they are canceled.
 When nearing resource limits, an endpoint SHOULD cancel the lowest priority stream with error code 0.

-The producer or consumer MAY cancel streams in response to congestion.
+The sender MAY cancel streams in response to congestion.
 This can be useful when the sender does not support stream prioritization.

 ## Relays
-Warp encodes the delivery information at the start each stream via a `HEADERS` frame ({{headers}}).
+Warp encodes the delivery information for each stream via a `HEADERS` frame ({{headers}}).
-This is meant to be easy to parse for a relay.
+This MUST be at the start of each stream so it is easy for a relay to parse.

 A relay SHOULD prioritize streams ({{prioritization}}) based on the delivery order.
 A relay MAY change the delivery order, in which case it SHOULD update the value on the wire for future hops.

 A relay that reads from a stream and then writes to another stream will suffer from head-of-line blocking.
 Packet loss will cause stream data to be buffered in the QUIC library, awaiting an in order flush, which will increase latency over additional hops.
-To mitigate this, a relay MAY read and write QUIC streams out of order according to flow control limits.
+To mitigate this, a relay SHOULD read and write QUIC streams out of order according to flow control limits.
 See section 2.2 in {{QUIC}}.

 ## Congestion Control